-Trainee kills Utah mayor, guard member in Afghanistan
+Wife of Utah man killed in Afghanistan: Heartache, no regret

 Taylor in January when he was being deployed told local media that he was assigned to serve on an advisory team training the staff of an Afghan commando battalion.

-Hundreds of residents of North Ogden lined the street to see him off as police escorted him and his family around North Ogden, a community of about 17,000.
+Hundreds of residents of North Ogden, about 40 miles (65 kilometers) north of Salt Lake City, lined the street to see him off as police escorted him and his family around the community of about 17,000.

 Taylor became the city’s mayor in 2013.